mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 An exception is **Customer Education** content that has no need to outline the content but sets more specific expectations for a well-defined audience.

-Clearly name the audience as it can be narrow (System Administrators), but also large (System Administrators, Project Managers, and IT leaders in general).
-When setting the expectations answer these questions
+For **Customer Education**, clearly name the audience as it can be narrow (System Administrators), but also large (System Administrators, Project Managers, and IT leaders in general).
+When setting the expectations answer these questions:

 - How will the reader benefit from the guide - what exact knowledge is taught?
 - How long will it take to work through the guide?